phoenix-ceri/Horison/README.md

 its a web page. use eyes ro read after opening in browser of choice
 ## Credits

-i followed the prework canvase account
+ucf for the base code

 ## License